annavu/todo-reactapp/README.md

 [jump here to see LIVE](https://annavu.github.io/todo-reactapp/)

-(suggestion: open this app on chrome)
+(suggestion: open this app in chrome)

 ---